neargye-wg21/WG21/P2010/proposal.md

 Document number: P2010R0
 Project: Programming Language C++
-Audience: SG6 Numerics
+Audience: SG6 Numerics, LEWGI

 Daniil Goncharov <neargye@gmail.com>

-Date: 2019-12-25
+Date: 2019-12-27

 # Remove iostream operators from P1889

 ## I. Introduction and Motivation

 [P1889R0] includes `iostream` specializations and `std::to_string` overloads for numerics types.
-As was noted by LEWGI in Belfast iostreams may not be the best IO interface in C++20. `std::format` provides a more general formatting and parse functionality, `std::to_chars` and `std::from_chars` provide a more basic formatting and parsing functionality that could be used in freestanding environments.
+As was noted by LEWGI in Belfast iostreams may not be the best IO interface to start with in C++20. `std::format` provides a more general formatting and parse functionality, `std::to_chars` and `std::from_chars` provide a more basic formatting and parsing functionality that could be used in freestanding environments.

 We propose revising the output and input APIs from [P1889R0].